Worcester, England: 20th century to present

 In the 1950s and 1960s large areas of the medieval centre of Worcester were demolished and rebuilt.
 This was condemned by many such as Nikolaus Pevsner who described it as a "totally incomprehensible... act of self-mutilation".
-A significant area of medieval Worcester remains, with well-preserved examples examples of half-timbered Tudor houses in the shopping streets of City Walls Road, Friar Street and New Street.
+A significant area of medieval Worcester remains, with well-preserved examples of half-timbered Tudor houses in the shopping streets of City Walls Road, Friar Street and New Street.

 Governance

 Worcester is administered by two tiers of local government: the non-metropolitan city district by Worcester City Council, and the non-metropolitan county level by Worcestershire County Council.
 The two civil parishes within the city of Warndon and St Peter the Great County, form a third tier of local government in those areas; the rest of the city is an unparished area.
 Worcester forms one of the six local government districts within the county.